Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: A Horizon-free Imitation Gap of TV-AIL

 As one can see, if the agent takes the non-expert action $\BLUE{a}$ on a good state, it goes to the bad absorbing state $b$.
 In this case, the imitation gap can be at most $2$.

-We highlight that the construction of RBAS MDPs is inspired by locomotion control tasks from the MuJoCo benchmark and some Atari games.
-For instance, a crucial feature of locomotion control tasks is: once taking the non-expert/wrong action, the robot falls and goes into a bad terminal/absorbing state with a reward 0; refer to \cref{fig:hopper_illustration}.
-Besides, in some Atari games (including Pong and Breakout), if executing the non-expert action, the agent is dead and the game is over.
-As we have demonstrated, this feature is considered in RBAS MDPs.

-We note that the lower bound instance for offline imitation learning algorithms \citep{rajaraman2020fundamental} also satisfies \cref{asmp:reset_cliff}.
-Concretely, in the offline lower bound instance, there are $|\gS|-1$ good states and $1$ bad state.
-Furthermore, the initial state distribution $\rho$ is formulated as:
+It is worth mentioning that the MDP instance used as a lower bound for offline imitation learning algorithms, as proposed by \citep{rajaraman2020fundamental}, also satisfies the assumptions of \cref{asmp:reset_cliff}.
+Specifically, the instance has $|\gS|-1$ good states and $1$ bad state, and the initial state distribution $\rho$ is formulated as follows:

-The transition function of the offline lower bound instance is carefully designed in \citep{rajaraman2020fundamental}.
-For each good state, executing the expert action $\GREEN{a}$ leads to a state transition according to $\rho$, i.e., $P_{h}(\cdot|s^{i}, \GREEN{a}) = \rho(\cdot)$ for $i \in [|\gS| - 1]$.
+The transition function for this instance is carefully designed to satisfy the RBAS property as well.
+Specifically, for each good state, executing the expert action $\GREEN{a}$ leads to a state transition according to $\rho$, i.e., $P_{h}(\cdot|s^{i}, \GREEN{a}) = \rho(\cdot)$ for $i \in [|\gS| - 1]$.
 For the bad state, it is absorbing, i.e., $P(b|b, \BLUE{a}) = 1$.
-Then, it is proved that any offline imitation learning approach (including BC) suffers an imitation gap at least $\Omega( \vert \gS \vert H^2 / N )$ \citep{rajaraman2020fundamental}.
-Note that the imitation gap bound of BC (in \cref{thm:imitation_gap_bc}) matches this lower bound, so we know that BC has a tight imitation gap $\Theta ( \min \{ H, \vert \gS \vert H^2 / N \} )$ on RBAS MDPs.
+It has been proved that any offline imitation learning approach, including BC, suffers an imitation gap of at least $\Omega( \vert \gS \vert H^2 / N )$ on this instance \citep{rajaraman2020fundamental}.
+Note that the imitation gap bound of BC in \cref{thm:imitation_gap_bc} matches this lower bound, and hence, we conclude that BC has a tight imitation gap of $\Theta ( \min \{ H, \vert \gS \vert H^2 / N \} )$ on RBAS MDPs.